Family mourns the loss of 5-year-old during vigil

 “There are no words that can explain my feelings.
 There are no words that I can say.
 I don’t wish this on anybody,” Dellinger said.

 Still, there are many in the family’s corner.
-There was no shortage of bikers, big hugs and balloons for Elias at the vigil on Wednesday, but in the long-term, the family wants change.
+There was no shortage of bikers, big hugs and balloons for Elias at the vigil, but in the long-term, the family wants change.

 “It’s getting ridiculous.
-He’s a five-year-old baby.
+He’s a 5-year-old baby.
 He had his whole life ahead of him.
 He didn’t even have a chance,” Stuckey said.

 They want people to come together in times of both good and bad and to get guns off the street.